ilango100/blasgo/README.md

 BlasGo is a wrapper library providing [BLAS](http://www.netlib.org/blas/#_blas_routines) routines in Go.

-BlasGo tries to bring BLAS functions to "pure" Go, providing link options to accelerated libraries (Intel MKL, NVIDIA CUDA etc), where possible.
-BlasGo needs a "BLAS" C implementation library (Eg: OpenBLAS, ATLAS, etc.) to link against.
+BlasGo tries to bring BLAS functions to "pure" Go, using BLAS implementation libraries (Intel MKL, NVIDIA CUDA etc).
+BlasGo needs a CBLAS/BLAS implementation library (Eg: OpenBLAS, ATLAS, etc.) to link against.

 This is **not a pure Go implementation of BLAS**.
-Rather, this package bridges CBLAS implementations with Go, which are otherwise only available in C.
+Rather, this package bridges CBLAS/BLAS implementations with Go.
+The advantage is that it may be faster than pure Go implementation of BLAS functions, when used with accelereted library for running hardware.

 This is a **Work in Progress**.

-## CBLAS libraries
+## BLAS libraries

-This package should be able to link against any [CBLAS](http://www.netlib.org/blas/#_cblas) implementation.
+This package should be able to link against any [CBLAS](http://www.netlib.org/blas/#_cblas)/[BLAS](http://www.netlib.org/blas/#_blas_routines) implementation.
 The cgo build flags has to be set accordingly.
 View [Linking instructions](https://github.com/ilango100/blasgo/blob/master/Linking.md) for more details.

 Currently, the following libraries are tested: